zeus-12/uxie/README.md

 ### Bugs

+- [ ] add proper prompts for each item in custom/ai/popover.tsx
-- [ ] figure out someway to track onpagechange and store that in document -> display a x% done in /f, also scroll to that page on opening the file. (also required to display the page number (along w go-to-page-numb option) in bottom-toolbar => along with zoom, etc)
+- [ ] display a x% done in /f, also scroll to that page on opening the file. add a go-to-page-numb option in bottom-toolbar => along with zoom, etc)
 - [ ] ffs build a category system for documents => doesnt matter if ui is bad, just build it
-- [ ] for area highlights, create a custom component with:
 - [ ] implement ratelimit using redis kv => checkout upstash
-- [ ] profile how long pinecone takes for retrieval of embeddings, and maybe look into upstash embedding storage for this (or pgvector?)
 - [ ] add download flashcards in csv,anki format ( apkg format), also add dl notes in pdf format ([html2pdf lib](https://ekoopmans.github.io/html2pdf.js/) should work)
 - [ ] better error,loading pages => abstract this logic to hook / component
 - [ ] editor loads with empty data before the data is loaded.